Etsy names Josh Silverman as its new CEO

 As of 4:50pm Eastern, the company’s stock had fallen 14 percent in after-hours trading.

 The news came as part of Etsy’s latest earnings release, which saw the company reporting a $400,000 net loss for the first quarter.
+It also said it will be eliminating 80 positions, which is 8 percent of its total workforce.

 Silverman said: